syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 The `OnDemandLoading` event is triggered when the pager moves to the corresponding page.
 It contains the following event arguments:

- * [StartIndex](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.OnDemandLoadingEventArgs~StartIndex.html# “”): Displays corresponding page start index.
+ * [StartIndex](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.OnDemandLoadingEventArgs~StartIndex.html# “”): Displays the corresponding page start index.
  * [PageSize](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataPager.OnDemandLoadingEventArgs~PageSize.html# “”): Displays the number of items to be loaded for that page.

 To load data for the DataPager control dynamically, follow the code example: